SerNet/verinice/README.md

 completely new reports which can be exported as PDF, HTML or Excel (CSV) file.

+### Target Platform

+The spec file for the verinice target platform is stored in sernet.verinice.releng.tp.
+Add this folder as a project.

+To build and run your project go to Window > Preferences > Plug-in Development > Target Platform and select 'verinice-platform'

 ## Dynamic Object Model (HitroUI)

 The HitroUI Framework is a part of verinice.
 A simple XML-file defines